NBA MVP Odds – Betting Lines & Live Odds

 Kareem Abdul-Jabbar holds the record with six MVPs (1971, 1972 and 1974 with the Milwaukee Bucks and 1976, 1977 and 1980 with the Los Angeles Lakers).
 Abdul-Jabbar also was on six title-winning teams throughout his career and was twice named the NBA Finals MVP.
 The team with the most MVPs in its history is the Boston Celtics, with 10.

-There have been few issues with the NBA MVP award over the past 10 years.
+There have been relatively few issues with the NBA MVP award over the years.
 It has mostly gone to the best player on the best team or players who have had historically great seasons.
 You probably have to go back to Steve Nash’s 2004-05 award to find an argument for anyone other than the actual winner.
 Nash averaged only 15.5 points per game that year, much lower than teammate Amare Stoudemire’s 26.9.
 Plus, Shaquille O’Neal led Miami to the top seed in the Eastern Conference with 22.9 points per game and 10.4 rebounds per game.

 Michael Jordan dominated the NBA in the 1991-92 season.
 He led the league in scoring and led the Chicago Bulls to 67 wins, easily the league’s best record.
 Averages of 30.1 points per game, 6.4 rebounds per game, 6.1 assists per game and 2.3 steals per game make Jordan’s 1991-92 season one of the best ever.